-The proposed projects are listed by funding source (i.e., CDBG, ESG, HOPWA, and HOME) and then by Consolidated Plan goals.
+The proposed projects are listed by funding source (i.e., CDBG, ESG, HOPWA, HOME, General Fund, local Housing Trust Found and SOMA Fund) and then by Consolidated Plan goals.
 Proposed projects that are funded by more than one funding source will be listed separately under each of the funding sources.
-Please note that projects funded with local funding sources (i.e., General Fund and Housing Trust Fund) are not included in this draft document.